Codingpastor/fathertrucker.ca/TESTING-NOTES.md

    - Replace with: `<meta property="og:url" content="https://fathertrucker.ca/page-name.html">` (adjust for each page)
 3. Update the sitemap.xml:
    - Change all `<loc>page.html</loc>` to `<loc>https://fathertrucker.ca/page.html</loc>`
+4. Remove or comment out the fix-domain-links.js script tag from all HTML files
+5. Uncomment the www to non-www redirect in .htaccess
-4. Configure DNS settings in GoDaddy as described in GITHUB-SETUP.md
+6. Configure DNS settings in GoDaddy as described in GITHUB-SETUP.md
-5. In GitHub repository settings, set the custom domain to fathertrucker.ca
+7. In GitHub repository settings, set the custom domain to fathertrucker.ca
-6. Enable HTTPS once the domain is verified
+8. Enable HTTPS once the domain is verified

 ## Files Modified